 I finished my ‘A’ levels and left the full-time education system at 18.
-I had my last exam, went on holiday for 2 weeks, and in the last week of July back in 1997 I started working in the local police station on the front counter.
+I had my last exam, went on holiday for 2 weeks, and in the last week of July, back in 1997, I started working at the local police station at the reception desk.

-At that point, I had some life experience but most of my communication was with school peers, teachers and family.
+At that point, I had some life experience, however, most of my communication experience up until that point was with school peers, teachers, volunteering work and family.

-18yrs old, straight out of school and straight into an environment that put me in a role of responsibility talking to people from all walks of life every day.
+I was 18yrs old, straight out of school, and straight into an environment that put me in a role of responsibility talking to people from all walks of life every day.

-Over the next 20 years, I worked in a number of ‘public-facing roles’ either dealing with people face to face or in the call centre/control room over the phone.
+Over the next 20 years, I worked in a number of ‘public-facing roles’ working with the public face to face and later on in the call centre/control room over the phone.

-I dealt with people old and young, from all different races and cultures, different ways of living, different beliefs and ways of thinking, the victims, the perpetrators, the witnesses.
+I dealt with people old and young, from different races and cultures, with different ways of living, different beliefs and ways of thinking, the victims, the perpetrators, and the witnesses.